PostHog/posthog.com/contents/docs/deployment/deploy-aws.md

 3. Select template source as **Amazon S3 URL** and use this url: `https://deployments-posthog.s3-us-west-2.amazonaws.com/cloudformation/ecs/fargate/posthog.yaml`

 4. Choose a Stack Name and review the Parameters.
-You will need to update these if you want to modify default behaviours or setup SMTP configs as described below
+You will need to update these if you want to modify default behaviors or setup SMTP configs as described below

 5. Review the rest of the config wizard pages